Conditional Prototype Rectification Prompt Learning: Experiment

 \subsection{Generalization From Base-to-New Classes}

-Similar to previous works~\cite{CoOp,CoCoOp,prograd,KgCoOp,MaPLe}, we divide each dataset into two categories: base classes (Base) and new classes (New).
+Similar to previous works~\cite{TCP,PromptSRC,MaPLe}, we divide each dataset into two categories: base classes and new classes.
 Mirroring the zero-shot setting, the new classes are disjoint from the base classes.
 To assess the generalizability of the CoOp-based approaches, all evaluated methods, including the proposed CPR, utilize the base classes for tuning and perform evaluations on the new classes.
 The specific results are detailed in Table 1, which provides comprehensive performance metrics across all 11 datasets using the ViT-B/16 backbone with 16-shot samples.

-As shwon in Table 1, CPR method surpasses existing methodologies in achieving a higher average performance based on the Harmonic mean across all settings, underlining its enhanced capability for generalizing from base to new classes.
-Specifically, CPR demonstrates superior performance on new classes in nine out of the eleven datasets, including ImageNet, Caltech101, OxfordPets, StanfordCars, Flowers102, FGVCAircraft, SUN397, EuroSAT, and UCF101.
+As shwon in Table 1, CPR method surpasses existing methodologies in achieving a higher average performance based on the harmonic mean across all settings, underlining its enhanced capability for generalizing from base to new classes.
+Specifically, CPR demonstrates superior performance on new classes in seven out of the eleven datasets, including ImageNet, Caltech101, OxfordPets, StanfordCars, Flowers102, Food101 and SUN397.
 The exceptional performance highlights the improvement of CPR in generalization to new classes compared to the current methods.
 Moreover, CPR consistently achieves top results for the base classes in the majority of scenarios.
 Hence, CPR effectively enhances generalizability to new classes while maintaining or even improving base class performance, thereby securing the highest Harmonic mean across all evaluated datasets.